-The lecture is in honor of Carl L. Becker, who received his Ph.D. from the University of Wisconsin in 1907 and is originally from Reinbeck, Iowa.
+The lecture is in honor of Carl L. Becker, who received his Ph.D. from the University of Wisconsin in 1907 and is originally from Reinbeck.
 From 1902 to 1941, Becker taught at various universities in the Midwest and East, with the last being Cornell University in New York.

-The Carl L. Becker Memorial Lecture is the first in a series from UNI's history department.
-The next lecture will be by Brian Jones, professor of religion, Wartburg College, and will take place at 7 p.m., Oct.
-10.
+The Carl L. Becker Memorial Lecture is the first in a series of lectures from UNI's history department.
+The next lecture will be by Jack Hovelson, retired journalist for the Des Moines Register, and will take place at 7 p.m., Wednesday, Oct.
+9.

 This event is free and open to the public.
 For more information, contact Robert Martin, head of UNI's Department of History, at 319-273-2097 or firstname.lastname@example.org.